Max Frisch

-Biography

-Early years
+Early years and education

-Frisch was born in 1911 in Zürich, Switzerland, the second son of Franz Bruno Frisch, an architect, and Karolina Bettina Frisch (née Wildermuth).
+Max Rudolf Frisch was born on 15 May 1911 in Zurich, Switzerland, the second son of Franz Bruno Frisch, an architect, and Karolina Bettina Frisch (née Wildermuth).
 He had a sister, Emma (1899–1972), his father's daughter by a previous marriage, and a brother, Franz, eight years his senior (1903–1978).
 The family lived modestly, their financial situation deteriorating after the father lost his job during the First World War.
 Frisch had an emotionally distant relationship with his father, but was close to his mother.
 While at secondary school Frisch started to write drama, but failed to get his work performed and he subsequently destroyed his first literary works.
 While he was at school he met Werner Coninx (1911–1980), who later became a successful artist and collector.
 The two men formed a lifelong friendship.

 In the 1930/31 academic year Frisch enrolled at the University of Zurich to study German literature and linguistics.
 There he met professors who gave him contact with the worlds of publishing and journalism, and was influenced by Robert Faesi (1883–1972) and Theophil Spoerri (1890–1974), both writers and professors at the university.
 Frisch had hoped the university would provide him with the practical underpinnings for a career as a writer, but became convinced that university studies would not provide this.
 In 1932, when financial pressures on the family intensified, Frisch abandoned his studies.
 In 1936 Max Frisch studied architecture at the ETH Zurich and graduated in 1940.
 In 1942 he set up his own architecture business.

+Career

 Journalism

 Frisch made his first contribution to the newspaper Neue Zürcher Zeitung (NZZ) in May 1931, but the death of his father in March 1932 persuaded him to make a full-time career of journalism in order to generate an income to support his mother.
 He developed a lifelong ambivalent relationship with the NZZ; his later radicalism was in stark contrast to the conservative views of the newspaper.
 The move to the NZZ is the subject of his April 1932 essay, titled "Was bin ich?" ("What am I?"), his first serious piece of freelance work.
 Until 1934 Frisch combined journalistic work with coursework at the university.
 Over 100 of his pieces survive from this period; they are autobiographical, rather than political, dealing with his own self-exploration and personal experiences, such as the break-up of his love affair with the 18-year-old actress Else Schebesta.
 Few of these early works made it into the published compilations of Frisch's writings that appeared after he had become better known.
 Frisch seems to have found many of them excessively introspective even at the time, and tried to distract himself by taking labouring jobs involving physical exertion, including a period in 1932 when he worked on road construction.